SiniNumminen/website/_pages/3-projects.md

 <div style="clear:both;">
 ---
 </div>
-The PhD project has been funded by the [Tiina and Antti Herlin Foundation](http://tahsaatio.fi){:target="_ blank"} between 2016 and 2019.
+The PhD project has been funded by the [Tiina and Antti Herlin Foundation](http://tahsaatio.fi){:target="_ blank"} between 2016 and 2019, and Finnish Technology and Innovation Agency TEKES through [New Global project](http://newglobal.aalto.fi){:target="_ blank"} of Aalto University in 2015 and 2016.
 <div style="clear:both;">
 ---
 </div>